Fabrizio De André: 1960s

 When he was a student in February 1961, De André debuted, singing two songs in a theater in Genoa.
-The two songs were later recorded as his first single, "Nuvole barocche" b/w "E fu la notte", which was released in 1961 and was an imitation of Domenico Modugno.
-In his following recordings in the early 1960s, De André found a more personal style, mixing literature with traditional songs (in particular Medieval ones), presenting himself as a contemporary troubador and storyteller.
+The two songs were later recorded as his first single, "Nuvole Barocche" b/w "E fu la Notte", which was released in 1961 and was an imitation of Domenico Modugno.
+In his following recordings in the early 1960s, De André found a more personal style, mixing literature with traditional songs (in particular medieval ones), presenting himself as a contemporary troubador and storyteller.
 His narrative centered on the stories of marginalized people and antiheroes.
-He later recorded protest songs such as La ballata del Miché ("Mickey's Ballad"), which he co-wrote with his friend Clelia Petracchi; La Guerra di Piero ("Piero's War"), an anti-war song, with contributions from Vittorio Centenaro and others.
-Some of the songs were inspired by his city, Genoa, such as La Città Vecchia ("The old (side of the) city"), which he co-wrote with Elvio Monti; and Via del Campo, with the music of Enzo Jannacci.
-He also wrote two songs with his life-long friend Paolo Villaggio, Il Fannullone and Carlo Martello (ritorna dalla battaglia di Poitiers) ("Charles Martel Returns from the Battle of Poitiers"), in 1963.
+He later recorded protest songs such as "La Ballata del Miché" ("Mickey's Ballad"), which he co-wrote with his friend Clelia Petracchi and considered his first true song; "La Guerra di Piero" ("Piero's War"), an anti-war song, with music contributed by Vittorio Centenaro, and several other songs.
+Some of the songs were inspired by his city, Genoa, such as "La Città Vecchia" ("The Old [side of the] City"), which he co-wrote with Elvio Monti; and "Via del Campo", with the music of Enzo Jannacci.
+He also wrote two songs with his life-long friend Paolo Villaggio, "Il Fannullone" and "Carlo Martello (Ritorna dalla Battaglia di Poitiers)" ("Charles Martel Returns from the Battle of Poitiers"), in 1963.

 In 1962, his first son Cristiano De André was born to his first wife Enrica "Puny" Rignon, whom he married in the same year.

-His first song to find commercial success was La canzone di Marinella ("The song of Marinella") in 1967, thanks to a television performance by Mina.
+His first song to find commercial success was "La canzone di Marinella" ("The Song of Marinella") in 1967, thanks to a television performance by Mina.
 Following this first success, his first album of new songs was released in 1967 with the title Volume 1.
 The album opens with "Preghiera in Gennaio" ("Prayer in January"), which is dedicated to De André's friend Luigi Tenco, a singer-songwriter who committed suicide before the album's release during his participation in the Sanremo Festival.
 Despite the popularity of this festival, De André refused to participate in any song competition by principle, and rarely appeared on television.
-In 1966, De André's first compilation Tutto Fabrizio De André was released.
+In 1966, De André's first compilation album Tutto Fabrizio De André was released.